graphhopper/graphhopper/docs/core/translations.md

 ## Integrate into GraphHopper

 We'll regularly update GraphHopper with new translations or fixes so no need to do this work for you.
-But if you still want to try your changes or want to speed up the integration you can do the following:
+If you still want to try your changes you will have to run the client and/or the server on your computer.

+### Server-side

+The turn instructions are created on the **server-side** and if you want to change and see them, you have to:

  * Make GraphHopper working on your computer, where you need to git clone the repository - see [here](./quickstart-from-source.md) for more information.
  * If you created a new language then add it in lexicographical order to TranslationMap.LOCALES (core/src/main/java/com/graphhopper/util) and to the script: core/files/update-translations.sh